Surge in COVID-19 infections after the country was declared virus free

 Schools: Reopened in mid-May.

-Flights/Borders: Airport and borders reopened on 1 june.
+Flights/Borders: Airport reopened on 1 August.

 The Government announced it will be cut non-essential spending across most ministries, departments and agencies by introducing measures such as placing a freeze on recruitment, restricting travel and reducing allowances.
-With the cancellation of several festivals and delaying the national census to 2021, the resources saved will be used to finance the construction of an isolation center, increase actual quarantine capacity and other health-related projects.
+With the cancellation of several festivals and delaying the national census to 2021, the resources saved will be used to finance the construction of an isolation centre, increase actual quarantine capacity and other health-related projects.